MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-get-started.md

 **For React Native >= v0.29**

-If you are integrating CodePush into React Native application please do the following steps:
+If you are integrating CodePush into React Native application, do the following steps:

 Update the `MainApplication.java` file to use CodePush via the following changes: